ncatlab/nlab-content/pages/9/1/6/1/1619/content.md

 This uses

-* the fact that pasting compositites of homotopy pullbacks are again homtopy pullbacks.
+* the fact that <a href="http://ncatlab.org/nlab/show/limit+in+a+quasi-category#PushoutPasting">pasting compositites</a> of homotopy pullbacks are again homtopy pullbacks.

 * the fact that the homotopy pullback of the point to itself produces the [[loop space object]], e.g.
   $$